-Here are four ideas on how to generate income during retirement:
+Here are four ideas on how to generate income during retirement and further secure our future:

 1. Invest in real estate now.